aronwk-aaron/ppa-2-sw-testing-qa-spring-2018-team-1/README.md

 ### `wspi.py`

-Used by gnuicorn to start the flask app.
+Used by gunicorn to start the flask app.